 Test confirms traveler infected with Zika virus

-The Missouri Department of Health and Senior Services confirmed a case of Zika virus in a non-pregnant Missouri woman who traveled to Puerto Rico.
-This case brings the total number of travel-related cases found in Missouri to 30.
+The Missouri Department of Health and Senior Services confirmed a case of Zika virus found in man who traveled to Jamaica.
+This case brings the total number of travel-related cases found in Missouri to 33.

 Nearly 80 percent of people infected with the virus will have no symptoms.
 Typically, symptoms are mild and include fever, rash, joint soreness and/or redness of eyes.